numsu/nanocurrency-web-js/README.md

 #### Signing any data with the private key

-For example implementing client side login with the password being the user's e-mail signed with their private key
+For example implementing client side login with the password being the user's e-mail signed with their private key.
+Make sure that you double check the signature on the back-end side with the public key.

 ```javascript
 import { tools } from 'nanocurrency-web'